darin3/cs314/README.md

 * If it is not executable, add permissions with **chmod +x deploy.sh**.

 ## Running
-1. From the t## directory, run "./bin/deploy.sh".
+1. From the t## directory, run `./bin/deploy.sh`.
 1. Follow the prompts.
 Provide eID (used for ssh/rsync) and server (DEV or SPRINT#).
-1. "./bin/run.sh -d" will run automatically if the target directory does not contain a server-*.jar file.
+1. The script runs `./bin/run.sh -d` automatically if the target directory does not contain a server-*.jar file.
 Otherwise, you can optionally skip this command to turn in the current jar located in target.

 *If an error occurs, run *`/bin/run.sh -d`* normally to check for errors, and/or make sure port forwarding is working if necessary*.